 As mentioned, the Internet is a metaphor for our cloud computing technology.
 Here comes the proven fact that for each End, a proper network is required for communication.
 This architecture depicts the end to end flow for front end and backend communication via a network that is acting as an interface here.

 Diagram of Cloud Computing Architecture

 Note: Cloud Architecture and Cloud Infrastructure both have different components and concepts.
-Cloud Architecture describes a high-level overview of client and server communication via a network, whereas Cloud Infrastructure tells about the servers, storage, virtualization, and various services.
+Cloud Architecture describes a high-level overview of client and server communicate via a network, whereas Cloud Infrastructure tells about the servers, storage, virtualization, and various services.

 - As depicted, the cloud architecture consists of Front End and Back End both.
 Therefore, the first thing that comes into our mind is what is this or how this architecture is solving our complex resource sharing problem.

 - Let’s walk through this architecture; the client-side or the front end will be like meeting with the web applications or the interfaces of the applications having the protocols and ports configured for accessing and interaction between the user and database can say cloud computing platform.
 E.g. Web Browser.

 - Back End refers to the cloud itself.
 It comprises of resources providing cloud computing services.
 It consists of all the necessities like big data storage, security, virtual machines.

 - All applications being hosted on the back end of the cloud premises are secured because of the built-in security of the mechanism, traffic control, and protocols.

 - These Protocols are the mediators or the middleware to establish successful communication with each other.